Sid Meier's Alpha Centauri: Inspirations

 Terraforming is a natural outgrowth of colonizing an alien world.
 The first playable prototype was just a map generator that tested climate changes during the game.
-This required the designers to create a world builder program and climatic model far more powerful than anything they'd done before.
+This required the designers to create a world builder program and climatic model far more powerful than anything they had done before.
 Temperature, wind, and rainfall patterns were modeled in ways that allow players to make changes: for example, creating a ridge-line and then watching the effects.
 In addition to raising terrain, the player can also divert rivers, dig huge boreholes into the planet's mantle, and melt ice caps.

 In addition to scientific advances, the designers speculated on the future development of human society.
 The designers allow the player to decide on a whole series of value choices and choose a "ruthless", "moderate", or "idealistic" stance.
 Reynolds said the designers don't promote a single "right" answer, instead giving each value choice positive and negative consequences.
 This design was intended to force the player to "think" and make the game "addictive".
 He also commented that Alpha Centauri's fictional nature allowed them to draw their characters "a lot more sharply and distinctly than the natural blurring and greyness of history".

 Chiron, the name of the planet, is the name of the only non-barbaric centaur in Greek mythology and an important loregiver and teacher for humanity.
 The name also pays homage to James P. Hogan's 1982 space opera novel Voyage from Yesteryear, in which a human colony is artificially planted by an automatic probe on a planet later named by colonists as Chiron.
 In the game, Chiron has two moons, named after the centaurs Nessus and Pholus, with the combined tidal force of Earth's Moon, and is the second planet out from Alpha Centauri A, the innermost planet being the Mercury-like planet named after the centaur Eurytion.
 Alpha Centauri B is also dubbed Hercules, a reference to him killing several centaurs in mythology, and the second star preventing the formation of larger planets.
 The arrival on Chiron is referred to as "Planetfall", which is a term used in many science fiction novels, including Robert A. Heinlein's Future History series, and Infocom's celebrated comic interactive fiction adventure Planetfall.
 Vernor Vinge's concept of technological singularity is the origin of the Transcendence concept.
 The game's cutscenes use montages of live-action video, CGI, or both; most of the former is from the 1992 experimental documentary Baraka.